ezoxygenTeam/Ultrasonic-Home-Security/README.md

 Follow these steps for effective use:

 1. **Download and Open the App**
-   - Download the apk, complete the installation, and open the App.
+   - Download the Android apk, complete the installation, and open the App.

-2. **Prepare Your Phone or Ultrasonic Transmitter**
+2. **Prepare Your ez-Safe Ultrasonic Transmitter**
-   - Ensure your smartphone or ultrasonic transmitter is ready.
+   - Ensure your ultrasonic transmitter is ready.
+   - If you currently don't have an ultrasonic sensor but are eager to test the system, you can temporarily use your smartphone as an emitter for preliminary usage.
+This makeshift solution allows you to explore the functionalities of the system before committing to a dedicated ultrasonic sensor.

    - **Recommended frequency generator app:**
         - [Recommended Android App](https://play.google.com/store/apps/details?id=com.boedec.hoel.frequencygenerator&hl=zh_TW&gl=US)
         - [Recommended iOS App](https://apps.apple.com/app/id1487749953)